http://www.fpnotebook.com/

 - Prevent Clostridium difficile spore spread

-- Spores are resistant to Alcohol, antibiotics and antiseptics
+- Spores are resistant to Alcohol, Antibiotics and antiseptics

-- Contact isolation of patient
+- Contact Isolation of patient

-- Use personal protective gear including gloves
+- Use personal protective gear including Hand Hygiene, gowns and gloves

 - Practice good hygiene

-- Disinfect surfaces
+- Disinfect surfaces and equipment with sporicidal disinfectants

 - Bleach